DocPhilDuPlessis/Auri_Publications/articles/burnout/Dopamine-and-crisis-management.md

 > The louder the storm, the stronger my beat. <br>
 > I am the agent of order undone, <br>
 > Forged in the madness — and damn, it’s fun.<br>
-> Then I wipe out and type again.
-Over and over. <br>
-> Eventually I get so frustrated I give up.”<br>
 >
 > — My chaotic way of solving crisis
 >